OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/SteeringCommittee/ProgressReports/Silesia.md

 ### Demonstrators

 We will start working on demonstrators [D2.9: Demonstrator: Nonlinear Processes in Biology interactive book](https://github.com/OpenDreamKit/OpenDreamKit/issues/49) and [D2.14: Demonstrators: Problems in Physics with Sage, Computational Mathematics for Engineering](https://github.com/OpenDreamKit/OpenDreamKit/issues/39)  till summer 2016.
-T

 Demonstrator [D2.8: Demonstrator: Linear Algebra - interactive book](https://github.com/OpenDreamKit/OpenDreamKit/issues/48) will start as sphinx  book with sagecell code cells.
 The reason is, that its due date is in the middle of the project (I mean it is soon for a demonstrator).
 If there will be any better solution we will adapt.
 The first commits should be avaiable during next months.